CiscoDevNet/sastre/README.md

 Sastre is available in two flavors:
 - Sastre: Public open-source under MIT license available on [Cisco DevNet repository](https://github.com/CiscoDevNet/sastre).
 Supports a limited set of tasks.
 - Sastre-Pro: Cisco licensed version, supporting the full feature-set.
+Sastre-Pro is available for customers with a CX BCS subscription and internally at Cisco.

 Both flavors follow the same release numbering.
 For instance, if support for certain new vManage release is added to Sastre-Pro 1.9, Sastre 1.9 will also have the same support (across its supported tasks).